National Conference of Constitutional Law Scholars 2021

 Professor of Law at University of Virginia School of Law

-Caleb Nelson is a professor at the University of Virginia School of Law, specializing in constitutional law and federal courts.
+Caleb Nelson is a Professor of Law at the University of Virginia School of Law, focusing on constitutional law and federal courts.

 Cem Tecimer